Water turned off at Towne West for non-payment

 WICHITA, Kan.
 (KSNW) — Water service has been turned off for several stores at Towne West.

 KSN News has confirmed with the City of Wichita, who says they could not disclose which specific businesses have had their water service turned off.
-However, they can confirm that the reason for the service being terminated was for non-payment.
+However, they have confirmed that two businesses had their water shut off Tuesday and a third Wednesday.

+A spokesperson for the city says the property manager has not been making payments and has significantly lapsed on payments for water service at the mall.
+The spokesperson says that there will be no further service interruptions until the water utility can reach the property manager.

 Last month, electricity was turned off at the mall for non-payment.
 Power was restored later that day.